 “We’ll continue this next time,” I said, and paid him.
 He looked up into my face.

 “You don’t really look all that Chinese,” he said.
-“Maybe if you shaved the beard.”
+“Maybe if you stopped growing facial hair and shaved the beard.”

 (Lest I be accused of bragging, let me be the first to note that my Chinese is very far from native-sounding, and that this paticular driver was clearly just not all that bright.)